 Chelsea Christman, CMST Minor, had her paper "What Did You Say?
 The Perceptions of Accents" chosen for the Research Colloquium in April 2014.

-Jason Tham, CMST Minor, had his paper "Communicating with College Students about University Events" chosen for the Research Colloquium in April 2014.
+Jason Tham, CMST Minor, received an Honorable Mention for his paper "Communicating with College Students about University Events" from the Research Colloquium in April 2014.

-Tessa Lunden, CMST Minor, had her paper "Taijin Kyofusho in International Students at an American University" chosen for the Research Colloquium in April 2014.
+Tessa Lunden, CMST Minor, received an Honorable Mention for her paper "Taijin Kyofusho in International Students at an American University" from the Research Colloquium in April 2014.

 Lenbriel Weah, Communication Studies major, was awarded a 2014 Excellence in Leadership Award.